wangyu-/udp2raw/doc/openvpn_guide.md

 comp-lzo no
-cipher none      ##### disable openvpn 's cipher and auth for maxmized peformance. auth none        ##### you can enable openvpn's cipher and auth,if you dont care about peformance,oryou dont trust udp2raw 's encryption
+cipher none      ##### disable openvpn 's cipher and auth for maxmized peformance. auth none        ##### you can enable openvpn's cipher and auth,if you dont care about peformance,or you dont trust udp2raw 's encryption

 fragment 1200       ##### very important    you can turn it up a bit. but,the lower the safer mssfix 1200         ##### very important